dialchain/dial/dial.md

 The DialChain is a distributed log with the main purpose of turning each inserted __declaration__ into an __immutable assertion__.
 The DialChain is unique in its kind of offering an __unlimited block size__ and a __deterministic ordering and execution protocol__ (__DETOX__).

 # Abstract
 A declaration can only be inserted into the log by a __validator__.
 Each validator is responsible for declarations it inserts into the log.
-But because the effect of a declaration can conflicts with the effect of another declaration, validation of declarations must be performed prior to their insertion into the DialChain log.
+But because the effect of a declaration can conflict with the effect of another declaration, validation of declarations must be performed prior to their insertion into the DialChain log.

 Our __Proof of Guarantee Consensus__ ensures that the validator, if required, can cover damages caused by the insertion of a conflicting declaration.